lasseignelab/capture/README.md

 The `verify` command runs CAPTURE verifications which are shell scripts that determine whether outputs are reproducible.
-The output of verification scripts will be written to the verifications folder with the same name as the script and a verification type specific extension.
+The output of verification scripts will be written to the verifications folder with the same name as the script and a ".out" extension.
 These files should be committed to source control so that reviewers can compare their results.

 Environment variable:

-CAP_VERIFY_OUTPUT: File name to write verification output.
+CAP_VERIFICATION_OUTPUT_FILE: File name to write custom verification output.
+Verification helper functions automatically write to this file.

 Definition:
 ```